Do you have a child entering their senior year of high school or college this school year?

 Memory boxes make the perfect craft to do at home as we wrap up the summer and get ready for the kids to head back to school.
-This craft can be adapted for a child of any age to save the mementos they get from the upcoming school year.
+This easy, inexpensive craft can be adapted for a child of any age to save the mementos they get from the upcoming school year.

 Senior Memory Box Craft